 Image credit: Fujitsu

-Reading, clustering and interpreting large volumes of textual data is among the most successful use cases for AI-based algorithms.
-It comes in handy for life sciences industry since the number of research publications in the field is growing enormously and it is hard for researchers to sift through vast amounts of data arriving on daily basis to validate or discard research hypotheses.
+Reading, clustering and interpreting large volumes of textual data is among the most developed use cases for AI-based algorithms.
+It come in handy for life sciences industry since the number of research publications in the field is growing enormously and it is hard for researchers to sift through vast amounts of data arriving on daily bases to validate or discard research hypotheses.

-A research collaboration between pharmaceutical giant Pfizer and IBM’s Watson for Drug Discovery to tackle immuno-oncology was announced last year and became one of the most covered news stories of AI application in biopharma sector.
-This collaboration was aimed to bring the power of AI-driven super-computer for accelerating analysis and tests of hypotheses by researchers at Pfizer using “massive volumes of disparate data sources” that include more than 30 million sources of laboratory data reports as well as medical literature.
+A research collaboration between pharmaceutical giant Pfizer and IBM’s Watson for Drug Discovery to tackle immuno-oncology was announced last year and became one of the most covered news story of AI application in biopharma sector.
+This collaboration was aimed to bring the power of AI-driven supercomputer for accelerating analysis and tests of hypotheses by researchers at Pfizer using “massive volumes of disparate data sources” that include more than 30 million sources of laboratory data reports as well as medical literature.
 There has been a wave of seemingly unsubstantiated criticism for the IBM Watson technology lately, so it is interesting to follow the future press updates about the practical outcomes of this collaboration.

-A notable company which uses AI for working through published research literature and patents is UK-based BenevolentAI.
-According to the company’s representative James Chandler: “A new scientific paper is published every 30 seconds and there are 10,000 updates to PubMed every day”.
+A notable company using AI for scientific data mining, data contextualization and deriving hypotheses, is UK-based BenevolentAI.
+According to the company’s representative James Chandler: “A new scientific paper is published every 30 seconds and there are 10,000 updates to PubMed everyday”.
 Navigating through all this information to draw meaningful insights about drug candidates is where AI-based algorithms become indispensable -- this is the type of things BenevilentAI does.

-In Nov 2016 BenevolentAI signed a licensing deal with Janssen Pharmaceuticals, a Johnson & Johnson company, for a sole right over a series of small molecule candidates and patents.
+In Nov 2016 BenevolentAI signed a license deal with Janssen Pharmaceuticals, a Johnson & Johnson company, for a sole right over a series of small molecule candidates and patents.
 The company plans to use its AI-driven platform to accelerate drug discovery and likely find new therapeutic indications for the selected small molecules.
 According to the license agreement, BenevolentAI can develop, manufacture and commercialize those novel drug candidates in all indications.
 Since a phase 2b trial has been recently launched by BenevolentAI for a drug candidate from the above partnership -- to treat sleepiness in people with Parkinson’s disease -- it seems like the deal with Jansses is already bringing returns.

 Conclusions: R&D outsourcing and M&A will thrive in biopharma